 The Cost of High Blood Pressure in America

-Treating high blood pressure in the U.S. costs about $131 million — or more than 3% of the $3 trillion national health care expenses, according to a June 2018 study in the Journal of the American Heart Association.
+Treating high blood pressure in the U.S. costs about $131 billion — or more than 3% of the $3 trillion national health care expenses, according to a June 2018 study in the Journal of the American Heart Association.